aaronriekenberg/rust-parallel/README.md

 1. Command line arguments mode using `:::` syntax to separate argument groups similar to GNU parallel.
 1. Reading commands from stdin and/or input files similar to xargs.

-We show demos of command line arguments mode first as it is easier to understand:
+Demos of command line arguments mode are first as it is simpler to understand:
 1. [Commands from arguments mode](#commands-from-arguments-mode)
 1. [Commands from arguments mode bash function](#commands-from-arguments-mode-bash-function)
 1. [Small demo of 5 echo commands](#small-demo-of-5-echo-commands)